 Video Tutorial for Vegan Sweetened Condensed Milk

-During high school and my very early “adult” years, I used to go to Hong-Kong-style cafes a lot (by a lot I mean every weekday after school or work).
-I used to get the same drinks every time: hot or iced milk tea, iced milk coffee or dong ying yang; which was half milk tea and half milk coffee.
-For meals, I would get baked “ying yang fan” which is a type of rice dish that had both white and red sauce or Red Thai Curry in a foil packet with rice.
-Perhaps I will try to veganize those dishes another time.
+During high school and my very early “adult” years, I would often to go to Hong-Kong-style cafes (cha chaan tang) for lunch, dinner, or late night snacks.
+I’d get the same drinks every time: hot or iced milk tea, iced milk coffee or dong ying yang; which was half milk tea and half milk coffee.
+Some of my favourite meals were baked “ying yang fan” which is a type of rice dish that had both white and red sauce or Red Thai Curry in a foil packet with rice.
 For snacks, it was honey garlic chicken wings or thick deep-fried toast with sweetened condensed milk inside.
-It is a wonder that my arteries survived those years!

-I stopped going to those cafes when became a broke college student and later a broke college graduate.
+Even though Cha Chaan Teng are known for being fairly affordable, I stopped going as often when I became a broke college student and later a broke college graduate.
 Then, I never went back after I became vegan since those places aren’t very vegan friendly.

 Still, I missed having those drinks.
 One key ingredient was sweetened condensed milk and even though I know it is out there, I haven’t found a vegan version in my local grocery stores.
 Finally, I got around to veganizing that ingredient and discovered it’s just as easy as making the dairy version.